 Omega 3 Fatty Acids

-Omega 3 fatty acids are unsaturated fatty acids that our body’s need to thrive and function properly.
+Omega 3 fatty acids are unsaturated fatty acids that our bodies need to thrive and function properly.
 Whether you’re using flax oil or fish oil, your body needs EPA, DHA, and ALA in your diet on a daily basis.
-Our bodies do not naturally produce omega 3, which means we have to add it into our diet in order to get that lush hair we desire.
-Omega 3 not only prevents hair loss and breakage, but encourages thick hair growth and overall hair health.
-It also soothes and moisturizes the scalp, nourishes hair follicles, promotes blood circulation and prevents dryness and dandruff.
-It also increases hair strength, thickness and elasticity and gives your hair a natural sheen.
+Our bodies do not naturally produce omega 3, which means we have to add it to our diet in order to get that lush hair we desire.
+Omega 3 encourages thick hair growth and prevents hair loss and breakage.
+It also soothes and moisturizes the scalp, nourishes hair follicles, promotes blood circulation, and prevents dryness and dandruff.
+It also increases hair strength, thickness, and elasticity and gives your hair a natural sheen.
 Foods rich in omega 3’s are walnuts, flaxseeds, hemp seeds, chia seeds, salmon, and cod liver oil.

 Disclaimer: This article is for informational purposes only.
 It’s not intended to offer any medical advice whatsoever.
 If you have any health concerns, see your healthcare provider.